 When I first started the campaign to rid my life of harmful toxins and irritants, I was shocked to learn that one of the most toxic places was my home!
 One of the most overlooked aspects of ‘clean living’ is the air in our home.
 Without ventilation, the air around us becomes toxic over time, with the air inside the average home being up to five times more polluted than the air outside.
-Not only that, there are things that I hadn’t considered to be harmful or toxic.
-These include chemicals emitted from carpets, upholstery and cleaning products and bacteria, molds and viruses.
+Not only that, but there are also things that I hadn’t considered to be harmful or toxic.
+These include chemicals emitted from carpets, upholstery and cleaning products, and bacteria, molds, and viruses.
 However, help is at hand in the form of plants.

-The ancient Chinese first discovered that certain plants act as indoor air regulators and purifiers, filtering out airborne toxins, such as carbon dioxide, formaldehyde and benzene.
+The ancient Chinese first discovered that certain plants act as indoor air regulators and purifiers, filtering out airborne toxins, such as carbon dioxide, formaldehyde, and benzene.
 They also found that plants uptake carbon dioxide and release oxygen during the day (photosynthesis), then uptake oxygen and release CO2 during the night (respiration).

-More recently, NASA have been studying indoor air pollution to find ways to purify the air in space stations and space craft.
+More recently, NASA has been studying indoor air pollution to find ways to purify the air in space stations and spacecraft.
 After all, you can’t just open a window to allow some fresh air to ventilate your cabin when you’re orbiting the earth!
 Their extensive research has identified the most potent plant purifiers to detoxify interior air.
 From NASA’s top 12 plants, I have chosen 7 of my favourites which can be used to detox your home.
 NASA recommend that you need one plant for every 100 ft of your home, which means at least 8 medium-to-large sized plants for an average UK home of 818 square feet.

 Detox your home with these NASA approved purifying plants